Sea Bird 37: Design

-The Sea Bird 37 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
-It was built with a choice of either a ketch or masthead sloop rig and an aft or centre cockpit.
+Designed by Stan Huntingford and Hardin International, the fibreglass hull could be optioned with an aft or centre cockpit.
 The boat has a raked stem, a nearly plumb transom, a/an keel-mounted rudder controlled by a wheel and a fixed long keel.
 It displaces 18000 lb and carries 6000 lb of ballast.

 The boat has a draft of 4.00 ft with the standard long keel.

+It was built with a choice of either a ketch or masthead sloop.

 The boat is fitted with a British Perkins Engines 4-108 diesel engine of 40 hp for docking and manoeuvring.
 The fuel tank holds 100 u.s.gal and the fresh water tank has a capacity of 80 u.s.gal.

 The centre cockpit version has sleeping accommodation for six people, with two single berths in the bow cabin, a drop-down dinette table in the main cabin and an aft cabin with a transverse double berth.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is U-shaped and is equipped with a two-burner stove, an ice box and a sink.
 There are two heads, one in the forepeak, forward of the bow cabin and one on the starboard side in the aft cabin.

 The design has a hull speed of 7.64 kn.